Neamar/storylines/specs.md

 All the keys from the config are first-level keys in the *Story bundle* (`version`, `story_title`, ...).
 The config FrontMatter content is stored under `story_description`.

 In addition, a key named `events` holds an array of all the storylines.
 Similarly to the config, every event YML file is converted to JSON (with shorthand modifiers replaced), with an additional `storyline` key containing the current storyline slug, and `event` key containing the current event slug; The event FrontMatter content is stored under `description`.

+Finally, a key named `default_state` contains the default state documented abovbe for the current story.